-An essential thing for anyone translating anime from Japanese into English to keep in mind is that translating words is only one part of the equation.
+An essential thing for anyone translating anime from Japanese into English is to keep in mind that translating words is only one part of the equation.

 Paraphrases need to make sense with the visuals for the full impact, or the effort might fall flat.

 Despite paraphrases needing to include careful wording to have the full effect, they are often the best option.

 Going with a paraphrase allows a translator to keep the initial concept while using different wording for the dialogue to make sense.

-British and American English dialects
+British and American English Dialects

 Dubbing using British English is rare in anime, with one of the primary reasons being that anime has always had more of a following in North America.

-American and British English speakers customarily understand each other’s dialects well enough to make separate dubs irrelevant.
+However, American and British English speakers customarily understand each other’s dialects well enough to make separate dubs irrelevant.

 Dubs using British English will require their vocal talent to use British pronunciation consistently.
 Spelling requires consistency when subtitles use British English, such as “colour,” “tyre,” etc.